appsody/website/content/docs/using-appsody/cli-commands.md

 ## appsody stack lint

-Lint your stack to verify that it conforms to the standard of an Appsody stack
+Lint your stack to verify that it conforms to the structure of an Appsody stack

 ### Synopsis